 The BCL will connect the existing and prospective radial metro lines, as well as the Moscow Central Circle and the Moscow Central Diameter (MCD) and lessen the load on the existing Circle Line and adjacent sections of radial lines, as well as operating stations in the center of the capital.
 BCL will allow passengers to choose the most convenient routes when moving around the city, reduce travel time and provide comfort when using the metro.
 In addition, the commissioning of the BCL partially relieves the traffic arteries, thereby having a positive impact on the environmental situation in the capital.

 Mosinzhproekt is designing and building on all sections of the BCL.
-12 stations of the new circle line are in operation, including Delovoi Tsentr, Shelepikha, Khoroshyovskaya, CSKA and Petrovsky Park (opened as part of the first start-up section on February 26, 2018), Savyolovskaya (opened December 30, 2018), Aviamotornaya, Lefortovo and Nizhegorodskaya (opened March 27, 2020, along with four stations of the Nekrasovskaya line), Elektrozavodskaya (opened December 31, 2020), Mnyovniki and Narodnoye Opolcheniye (opened April 1, 2021).
+By the summer of 2021, 12 stations of the new circle line are in operation, including Delovoi Tsentr, Shelepikha, Khoroshyovskaya, CSKA and Petrovsky Park (opened as part of the first start-up section on February 26, 2018), Savyolovskaya (opened December 30, 2018), Aviamotornaya, Lefortovo and Nizhegorodskaya (opened March 27, 2020, along with four stations of the Nekrasovskaya line), Elektrozavodskaya (opened December 31, 2020), Mnyovniki and Narodnoye Opolcheniye (opened April 1, 2021).